EivorRrz/EivorRrz/README.md

 ## 🧠 Professional Summary

-I'm a motivated engineering graduate skilled in JavaScript, TypeScript, React.js, Node.js, Golang, and Python.
-I have experience in
-Algorithm Design, Problem Solving, System Analysis, Optimization, Object-Oriented Design, and building scalable cloud systems.
-I excel in technical execution, collaborate effectively in cross-functional teams, and am passionate about programming, improving performance, and delivering solutions that meet market demands.
+Results-oriented, analytical, and self-starter Software Engineer with strong attention to detail.
+Highly skilled in JavaScript, TypeScript, React.js, Node.js, Golang, and Python.
+Experienced in design and development of AI-integrated applications, cloud-native microservices, and scalable back-end systems.
+Passionate about delivering technical solutions that enhance user experience and drive successful product releases

 ---